PUBLIC ART

 Another example of public art is the $38 million Catalina Parking Garage, Arizona’s tallest precast parking structure which brings more than 2,000 new parking spaces to midtown Phoenix to support the Park Central revitalization.
 The project’s development team selected an artist team consisting of Diana Calderón, Edgar Fernandez and Miguel Godoy to create a massive set of murals on the south side of the garage.
 Titled “The New Archive,” the murals decorate six 21-foot by 10-foot panels, a more than 1,260-square-foot surface which will become one of the largest public art installations in Arizona.

 Park Central is home to a lineal park that is part of the City of Phoenix’s communitywide bicycling and hiking paths, which has been improved with several pieces of public artwork.
+In the front of the project, accomplished artist Joan Waters has installed her series, “Totems,” at the entrance to Park Central.

 And, the new hotels at Park Central have an eye-catching surprise for visitors — artwork reflecting Arizona’s natural landscape and the bioscience community at the PHOENIX MEDICAL QUARTER.